-The first Train the Trainers workshop was held on the island of Crete, Greece in April 2001.
-Developed and organised by the WGO Education and Training Committee and under the guidance of Professor James Toouli, over time, this unique workshop has proven to be a highly successful method of disseminating teaching skills to those gastroenterologists who hold training positions in their own countries.
-Delegates are equipped with skills which they can then implement on their home ground.
-Not only has this workshop been enthusiastically received by all member societies around the world, it continues to provide an excellent forum for the exchange of ideas and the establishment of contacts between various countries, in an environment which is conducive to learning and interaction.
+The Train the Trainers (TTT) is a highly successful program designed to disseminate teaching skills to those gastroenterologists who hold training positions in their own countries.
+Delegates are equipped with both skills and tools which they can then implement on their home ground.
+Not only has this workshop been enthusiastically received by all WGO member societies around the world, it continues to provide an excellent forum for the exchange of ideas and the establishment of contacts between various countries, in an environment which is conducive to learning and interaction.

 Along with extensive follow-up to study the outcomes and impact TTT has had on its alumni, future long-term goals consist of exporting aspects of the workshop to regions around the world.
 The aim is to have delegates who have attended a TTT workshop work closely with TTT organizers to deliver components of the program in their own country, with the active collaboration of their Member Society.
 Furthermore, WGO is in development to have more topic-focused TTT workshops made available to its member societies as well as implementing TTT programs in other languages, in addition to English and Spanish.